Elnaril/uniswap-universal-router-decoder/README.md

 on Ethereum Mainnet).
 It is based on, and is intended to be used with [web3.py](https://github.com/ethereum/web3.py)
 The target audience is Python developers who are familiar with the Ethereum blockchain concepts and web3.py, and how DEXes work.

-⚠ This library has not been audited, so use at your own risk !

 ⚠ Before using this library, ensure you are familiar with general blockchain concepts and [web3.py](https://github.com/ethereum/web3.py) in particular.

-⚠ This project is a work in progress so not all UR commands are supported yet.
-Below is the list of the already implemented ones.

 ### List of supported Uniswap Universal Router Functions